 The Federal Pell Grant is the core financial aid program.
 Family income, cost of education and enrollment status determine the award amount.
-Funds are disbursed in two payments per semester the first class day and the halfway point.
+Funds are disbursed in the week before classes start.
+If a student is only enrolled in the second 8 week term, funds will be held until a week before those courses begin.
 Students may not receive Pell from two schools for the same semester.